djl004/YouSeeHousing/README.md

 # YouSeeHousing

-General:
+Overall Goal:
-This app is meant to help you find an apartment off campus that matches your criteria, and once you have found a place will help you find roommates by showing you who else was interested in this apartment.
+The app is meant to help you find an apartment off campus that matches your criteria, and once you have found a place will help you find roommates by showing you who else was interested in this apartment.

+Current progress:
+The app is able to help user to find their ideal off campus living space.
+The application allow you to favorite the apartment that you like and to compare with another apartment.
+It also have filter options that allow the user to match their expectation on certain element they have on their living space.

 Account with empty information:
+Gmail: youseehousing110@gmail.com

+Gmail password: UChousing110

+Application password:

 Account with information: